Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: A Stone Space Characterisation of

 \section{A Stone Space Characterisation of $\inften{\finstoch}$}

-In this section we explicitly describe what $\inften{\finstoch}$ and $\inften{\binstoch}$ are, therefore highlighting what information about the continuous setting can be recovered from $\finstoch$ and $\binstoch$.
-By \cref{prop:faithful}, these infinite tensor products extensions can be viewed as subcategories of $\borelstoch$.
+In this section we explicitly describe what $\inften{\finstoch}$ and $\inftenexp{\binstoch}$ are, therefore highlighting what information about the continuous setting can be recovered from $\finstoch$ and $\binstoch$.
+By Proposition~\ref{prop:faithful}, these infinite tensor products extensions can be viewed as subcategories of $\borelstoch$.
 With this in mind, it suffices to understand what is the relevant notion of Markov kernels associated to $\inften{\finstoch}$ and $\inften{\binstoch}$.

+Since $\inften{(-)}$ is simply a restriction of the pro-completion (see the proof of Theorem~\ref{thm:general_adjunction_ITP}), we can draw inspiration from the pro-category of the category of finite sets.
+In fact, the discussion in this section can be generalised to a pro-completion procedure tailored to Markov categories; see \cite{moss2026causalMarkov} for further details.

-To this end, we seek to find a category where everything is seemingly ``finitely-determined'', in a way that resembles the notion of compatible families.
-For this reason, we focus on \newterm{Stone spaces}.
-We recall that these spaces are compact Hausdorff spaces with a base consisting of clopen sets.
+With pro-completions in mind, we focus on \newterm{Stone spaces}, i.e.~compact Hausdorff spaces with a basis of clopen sets.
 In particular, we will denote by {$\clopen{X}$} the clopen sets of a Stone space $X$.
 These spaces are particularly well-known in the theory due to Stone duality, which states that $\clopen{-}$ yields a contravariant equivalence between the category of Stone spaces and continuous maps and the category of Boolean algebras and algebra homomorphisms.

 In this setting, the most important Stone space for our purposes is the \newterm{Cantor space} $2^{\N}$, which, as the notation suggests, is given by the product of countably many copies of $2=\lbrace 0,1\rbrace$.
-By Brouwer's theorem, the Cantor space is the only non-empty Stone space that is second-countable and without isolated points.
+By Brouwer's theorem \cite{brouwer1910structure}, the Cantor space is the only non-empty Stone space that is second-countable and without isolated points.
 We now equip Stone spaces with a special type of Markov kernels.

 \begin{definition} Let $X$ and $Y$ be two Stone spaces.
 A \newterm{locally constant Markov kernel} $X$ to $Y$, denoted by $f\colon X \oarrow Y$, is given by a function